-Many facilities—especially those involving sports or physical activities—require patrons to sign a premise liability release form.
-The purpose is to absolve the facility of any liability should an injury occur on their property.
+Many facilities—especially those involving sports or recreation activities—require their customers to sign a liability release form.
+The purpose is to absolve the operator of any liability when a customer is hurt when engaged in the activity.
 When injuries DO occur, many people think they don’t have a case because they signed the release form.
-But, depending on the injury, this is not always correct.
+But, depending on the circumstances, this is not always correct.

 Oregon Certified Both Trainers and Facility

-One of Don’s cases involved a woman who had $765,000 in medical bills and is permanently disfigured because of unsafe conditions and improper training by an instructor of a basic motorcycle safety-training course.
-An active, 45-year-old woman, “TC” had never ridden a motorcycle before and used state certifications as her guide in selecting a course.
-Although both the location and instructor were certified by the state, the range did not meet safety standards and the instructor’s directions led to her crash.
-She was left horribly disfigured with massive medical bills and still faces the possibility of having her leg amputated.
-She is also unable to work as she had before the crash.
+One of our cases involved a woman who ended up with $765,000 in medical bills and is permanently disfigured because of unsafe conditions and improper instruction at a basic motorcycle safety-training course.
+An active, 45-year-old woman, “TC” had never operated a motorcycle before and wanted to take an introductory motorcycle training course so that she would be safe in trying the new activity.
+Although both the location and instructor were provided by a state-approved program, the range did not meet safety standards and the instructor’s directions led to her crash.
+She is unable to work as she did before the crash and still faces the possibility of having her leg amputated.

-Despite having signed a liability waiver, she won her case against the Oregon Department of Transportation, Oregon State University, and the Team Oregon Motorcycle Safety Program (the defendants).
+Despite having signed a liability waiver, she successfully resolved her case against the State Department of Transportation and its agents (the defendants).

-Why the State and Program Were Liable for TC’s Injuries
+Why the State’s Program Was Liable for TC’s Injuries

-The defendants had designed and maintained a motorcycle training range in Roseburg, OR to conduct their Basic Rider Training classes.
-They directed TC, a novice motorcycle trainee, to ride on a non-standard training range that was next to an unnecessary fixed concrete hazard.
+The defendants had designed and maintained a non-standard motorcycle training range in Roseburg, Oregon to conduct their Basic Rider Training classes.
+They directed TC, a novice motorcycle trainee, to ride next to an unnecessary fixed concrete hazard.
 It was her crash into this hazard that caused her catastrophic injuries.

 1 The overall training area (“range area”) was smaller than required and included an extremely dangerous concrete hazard

-Defendant Team Oregon’s manual specifies that “the overall range area should be approximately 200’ x 300’ and be paved and free of potholes and other hazards and obstacles.”
-Their Roseburg range area was smaller than 200’ x 300’, and it was not free of hazards and obstacles.
+The program’s manual specifies that “the overall range area should be approximately 200’ x 300’ and be paved and free of potholes and other hazards and obstacles.”
+Their Roseburg range area was smaller than the specified standard size and was not free of hazards and obstacles.
 It contained a fixed concrete hazard on the southern side of the range.
 The size, shape, location, and material of the hazard created an extreme and foreseeable danger to beginner motorcycle trainees.

 2 The range layout markings were non-standard

-Team Oregon’s standards, which reflect national standards, require a 120’ x 220’ painted layout within the 200’ x 300’ overall range area.
-Laser mapping revealed that the Roseburg range layout is both too short and too narrow.
-The length is nearly 10’ shorter than the standard.
-The width is 15’ f (12.5%) narrower than the standard.
-Shortening the length and width of the range area makes many of the exercises more difficult for novice riders.
+The program’s range standards, which reflect national practices, require a 120’ x 220’ painted layout within the 200’ x 300’ overall range area.
+Laser mapping revealed that the Roseburg range layout is nearly 10’ shorter than the standard, and the width is 15’ (12.5%) narrower than the standard.
+Shrinking the range area makes many of the exercises more difficult for novice riders.

 3 The range did not have a sufficiently large and hazard-free “runoff” area